 butter, a small container of hummus, a little reduced-fat cheese, or a slice or

-comes in Chocolate, Peanut Butter, and Cinnamon Raisin.
+which come in Chocolate, Peanut Butter, and Cinnamon Raisin.